 Yes.
 Most* businesses can meet the essential health benefits requirement for pediatric dental without going through health insurance marketplaces.
-To help the employees of our small-business customers comply with ACA, MetLife will be adding pediatric dental benefits to many of MetLife's dental benefit plans for employers with fewer than 50 employees (or fewer than 100 employees in some states)* effective January 1, 2014.
+To help the employees of our small-business customers comply with ACA, MetLife added pediatric dental benefits to many of MetLife's dental benefit plans for employers with fewer than 50 employees (or fewer than 100 employees in some states)**effective January 1, 2014.
 This means that you will be able to continue offering dental benefits like you do today.
 There is no need to bundle your dental benefits with your medical coverage.
 In fact, maintaining your dental benefit as a fully-insured stand-alone plan may eliminate many of the complicated ACA regulations.

 **Not available in all states